 December 1944

-After several attempts to break through the village of Beffe, Hogan had no choice but to fall back to Marcouray, a better defensive position.
-The task force was now completely surrounded by an entire Panzer division.
+After several attempts to break through at Beffe, the force falls back on Marcouray, a better defensive position.
+The Task Force is now completely surrounded by an entire Panzer division.
+Only the radio still links it to the world.

 23